kevspau/mr-clean/README.md

 ## known issues
-- microsoftedge and mspaint appear twice(honestly not sure if this is a bug)
+- microsoftedge and other execs appear twice(i think because of shortcuts)
-- an executable called main.exe appears without a path(may be the program itself)
+- an executable called main.exe appears without a path(may be the program itself) [SOLVED]